bump-sh/docs/src/_help/api-change-management/webhooks.md

 ### Step 1:

-Select the **Integrations** tab from your Bump’s dashboard to reach the webhook section.
+Select the **Integrations** tab from your Bump dashboard to reach the webhook section.

 ![](/images/help/legacy/N3rDneaswUa7YztE6nH0.png)

 ### Step 2:

 After adding your webhook, a confirmation will be displayed.
-From this screen, you can modify the payload URL and find the secret token to be used (which helps to secure requests coming from Bump).
+From this screen, you can modify the payload URL and find the secret token to be used (which helps securing requests coming from Bump).

 ![](/images/help/legacy/OE8vOhb9gWGtCiB9bTvZ.png)